-The master political lion knows if he cannot get prey, for himself – his own avaricious needs and satisfaction – he will have to prey on the hyenas.
-But the hyenas are no fools; they’re around him all the time and observe him, his every move and therefore know and understand him well, his strengths and weaknesses.
+The master political lion knows if he cannot get prey, for himself – for his own avaricious needs and satisfaction – he will have to prey on the hyenas.
+But the hyenas are no fools; they are around him all the time and observe him, his every move and therefore know and understand him well, his strengths and weaknesses.
 The political hyenas know when he is weak and most strong, and should he indicate signs of being too weak to provide them with prey, they will mercilessly descend on him and devour him with a vengeance.

 The master political lion is, after all, too strong as he is too weak – his strength is his weakness.
 He is heavily and desperately dependent on the political hyenas around him and he knows and understands their integral role in his own survival.
-Similarly, he effectively knows and understands his own role in their own circumstances, albeit, quietly undesirable to many.
+Similarly, he effectively knows and understands his own role in their own circumstances, albeit, undesirable to many who are quietly hurting.

 The political hyenas have inhibited but increasingly festering anger and bitterness as a consequence of the arrogance, the scandalous selfishness of the master political lion to whom all is and must be due without regard to the consequences either to the political hyenas or the entire environment in the wild.